whotheheckisleo/NintendoSwitchArduinoScripts/Pokemon Legends ZA/README.md

 Before you start using this method, you need to fly to Wild Zone 5.
 Along with the Wild Zone 5 spawns, you also reset some of Wild Zone 16's spawns, making it a very solid shiny hunting method.

 Can be found on [this file](wild_zone_5_shinyhunt.ino)

+## Wild Zone 19 Shiny Hunting

+The Wild Zone 5 file was a pretty solid base to start experimenting for other wild zones.
+Wild Zone 19 is a good wild zone to shiny hunt since you have access to:

+- Eevee
+- Furfrou
+- Kangaskhan
+- Audino
+- Drampa (Day only)
+- Clefairy (Night only)

+Before you start using this method, you need to fly to Wild Zone 19, just like with Wild Zone 5.

+Can be found on [this file](wild_zone_19_shinyhunt.ino)